marian-nmt/marian/README.md

 An example configuration:

-    # Path are relative to config file location
+    # Paths are relative to config file location
     relative-paths: yes

     # performance settings